DataTalksClub/datatalksclub.github.io/support.md

 * Your emails are safe.
 No sponsor will ever get direct access to your email addresses without your concent.
-* I will clearly indicate which contnet is sponsored and which is not.
+* I will clearly indicate if content is sponsored.

 If you're a company and want to support the community, reach out to me via email (alexey@datatalks.club).